 (b) information about your computer and about your visits to and use of our website including your IP address, geographical location, browser type, referral source, length of visit and number of page views;

-(c) information relating to any interaction or transactions carried out between you and us on or in relation to our website; and
+(c) information relating to any interaction or transactions carried out between you and us on or in relation to our emails and website; and

 (d) any other information that you choose to send to us.

 Applicable law recognises certain categories of personal information as sensitive and therefore requiring more protection, including health information, ethnicity and political opinions.
-In limited cases, we may collect sensitive personal data about you.
-We would only collect sensitive personal data if there is a clear reason for doing so; and will only do so with your explicit consent.
+In limited cases, including where we are conducting research on views and experiences of our supporters, we may collect sensitive personal data about you.
+We would only collect sensitive personal data if there is a clear reason for doing so; we would store it securely, and anonymously and separately from your identifying and contact details; and will only do so with your explicit consent.

 The Generation Rent website uses “cookies” to help personalise your online experience.
 A cookie is a text file that is placed on your computer’s hard drive by a web page server.
 Cookies cannot be used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.